-Fun Games For Children Playing Around the World
+Timeless Games For Children Playing Around the World

 In today’s global village, kids share one common language: technology.
 From Albania to Zambia, kids often know how to navigate an iPhone or have a Facebook account.
 They experience the same glee when texting that smiley poo emoji to each other.
-There is, however, a deeper universal language that has been shared by children for many thousands of years: play and games.
+There is, however, a deeper universal language that has been shared by children for many thousands of years: playing games.
 Way before the first YouTube video went viral, it was kids’ games that were being spread around.
 Some, like skipping, arose independently in almost every continent.
 Whilst other games originated in a single country and were passed on by word of mouth from port to port, city to city, country to country.
 As they traveled, the games themselves morphed and evolved, adding cultural twists and changing names.
 The underlying principles of fun, however, remained the same, immediately accessible to any child on Earth.

 The Dragon’s Tail (China)